abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ```

 Unfortunately official Clojure Docker image doesn't support arm64 platform,
-so if you are going to deploy first time from macOS we need to `--platform=linux/amd64`
+so if you are going to deploy first time from macOS we need to add `--platform=linux/amd64`
-in the `FROM` definition.
+to the `FORM` definition.

 At build step we run css, js and uberjar builds separately one by one.
 I'm going to publish images to GitHub ghcr registry, so it's convenient to